cloudflare/workerd/src/workerd/jsg/README.md

 ##### Prototype vs. Instance Properties

 A Prototype property is one that is defined on the prototype of the JavaScript object.
-It is typically implemented as a getter (readonly) or getter/setter (readwrite) pair.
+It is typically implemented as a getter (read-only) or getter/setter (read-write) pair.
 The property definition is shared by all instances of the object and can be overridden by subclasses (the value is still specific to the individual instance).

 An Instance property is one that is defined specifically as an own property of an individual instance.
-It can be implemented as a getter (readonly) or getter/setter (readwrite) pair.
+It can be implemented as a getter (read-only) or getter/setter (read-write) pair.
 The property definition is specific to the individual instance and cannot be overridden by subclasses.

 ##### Read-only vs. Read-write